 The attraction was one of the several opening-day attractions when the park itself opened on June 7, 1990; and it was humorously known for being the only ride that actually worked correctly on opening day, the other rides were a technical disaster initially.

-While relatively popular in its prime, it (like many other attractions in the park) closed on October 20, 2002.
+While relatively popular in its prime, it closed on October 20, 2002.
 Its replacement was Jimmy Neutron's Nicktoon Blast, an attraction that was extremely similar in both theming and general concept.
 However, after an even shorter run of eight years, its replacement, too, closed down and was converted into Despicable Me: Minion Mayhem.

 After closing at Universal Studios Florida, it went on to appear at several other theme parks, such as Canada's Wonderland, Carowinds, King's Island, Great America, King's Dominion, Six Flags Kentucky Kingdom, Mall of America, and Dollywood.
 At some of the locations, it did not include its pre-show and was known as Yogi's Wild Ride.
 It was not until sometime in the late 2000s that the attraction met its end and closed in all of the locations.

 Tropes shown in The Funtastic World of Hanna-Barbera include:

 - Fred, Daphne, and Velma are absent in the Scooby-Doo scene.

 - Judy Jetson is nowhere to be seen, despite the rest of her family being quite prominent.